Why does sterling silver tarnish?

 This is everyone has access to and probably have thrown them away at the first chance you get.
-Do you know those small packages you find on the inside of a new shoes you purchased or ever a purchase?
+Do you know those small packages you find on the inside of new shoes you purchased or ever a purchase?
 So many of you reading this have your mouths hanging open at this shock.
 Yes, these silica gel packs can be used to preserve your jewelry.
 How?
 Well, they work by removing the moisture in the air, so it keeps whatever it is packaged in dry.
-Dry jewelry, is happy jewelry.
+Dry jewelry is happy jewelry.
 Next time you make a purchase, save these tiny packages for storage inside your jewelry box.

 Use anti-tarnish cloths

 When you visit your local jeweler, chances are, you have seen them wiping a piece of jewelry with a cloth looking material.
 May I introduce the anti-tarnish cloth.
 They work similar to the chalk and silica gels in that they absorb the sulphur and excess moisture in the atmosphere.
 Works best if you wipe your jewelry after wearing it, and immediately before putting it into storage.
 Frequent usage is recommended.

 After all the discussions about all the sulfur and moisture in the atmosphere that may cause your jewelry to tarnish, it goes without saying, but we are saying it anyway, NEVER leave your sterling silver out in the open.
 Utilize the methods mentioned above for storing your jewelry.
 Note, everything mentioned in previous paragraphs speaks about you keeping your jewelry away from exposure in any way possible.
 Chlorine, used to kill bacteria and germs in pools and Jacuzzis are the death of your jewelry.
 It is putting your jewelry in a direct exposure to the chemicals that we said NOT to expose it to.